Home Pottery Studio Set Up Guide

 This section is where your Kiln should be, together with the shelves for your Kiln furniture, Cookies, and Ceramics that are already dry and ready to be fired.
 The kiln section is where you’ll fire your ceramics, so it needs to be an area in your studio that is not a fire hazard.
 Do not put your kiln by a door that would be your only means of escape.

 Concrete flooring for your Kiln section is advisable because it makes your studio much safer.
-It’s best to have your Kiln in a separate area like a garage or separate well-ventilated room.
-An ideal Kiln section has a vent that provides better firing results and allows the fumes from the Kiln to escape outside.
+It’s best to keep your Kiln in a separate area, such as a garage or a well-ventilated room.
+An ideal Kiln section has a vent that improves firing results and allows fumes from the Kiln to escape outside.

 Here’s a YouTube Video Below where I Set up and Organize my Home Pottery Studio